camille-sophiie/sports-data/README.md

 - matplotlib
 - sklearn
 - statsmodels
-If not, install them using pip.
+If not, install them or additional libraries using pip.

 **Basic operation:**
 The app processes user input based on the player's position.
 A model is chosen accordingly and uses the factors provided by the user to calculate the market value.